What's on the menu? Biden welcomes Macron to White House state dinner

 The first state dinner to be held at the White House since 2019 will be "a statement of welcome and friendship, a means to connect via a language that transcends words," according to Biden.
 She gave a quick speech in the preview area before leaving without taking any questions from the media.

-The Bidens place a priority on "making visitors feel comfortable and at home," according to Carlos Elizondo, the White House's social secretary, who has served the couple for more than ten years.
+The Bidens place a priority on "making visitors feel comfortable and at home," according to Carlos Elizondo, the White House's social secretary, who has served the couple for more than 10 years.

 Around 300 people are anticipated at the opulent, black-tie dinner party, which will take place under a heated tent on the South Lawn.
 They will be seated at tables that are a combination of square and rectangles, draped in dark blue silk tablecloths, and embellished with red candles and bouquets of red, white, and blue flowers, including roses and irises, the national flower of France.